Stereotype: Content

 An even more recent model of stereotype content called the agency–beliefs–communion (ABC) model suggested that methods to study warmth and competence in the stereotype content model (SCM) were missing a crucial element, that being, stereotypes of social groups are often spontaneously generated.
-Experiments on the SCM usually ask participants to rate traits according to warmth and competence but this does not allow participants to use any other stereotype dimensions.
-The ABC model, proposed by Koch and colleagues in 2016 is an estimate of how people spontaneously stereotype U.S social groups of people using traits.
+Experiments on the SCM usually ask participants to rate traits according to warmth and competence, but this does not allow participants to use any other stereotype dimensions.
+The ABC model, proposed by Koch and colleagues in 2016 is an estimate of how people spontaneously stereotype U.S. social groups of people using traits.
 Koch et al. conducted several studies asking participants to list groups and sort them according to their similarity.
 Using statistical techniques, they revealed three dimensions that explained the similarity ratings.
 These three dimensions were agency (A), beliefs (B), and communion (C).
-Agency is associated with reaching goals, standing out and socio-economic status and is related to competence in the SCM, with some examples of traits including poor and wealthy, powerful and powerless, low status and high status.
-Beliefs is associated with views on the world, morals and conservative-progressive beliefs with some examples of traits including traditional and modern, religious and science-oriented or conventional and alternative.
-Finally, communion is associated with connecting with others and fitting in and is similar to warmth from the SCM, with some examples of traits including trustworthy and untrustworthy, cold and warm and repellent and likeable.
+Agency is associated with reaching goals, standing out, and socio-economic status, and it is related to competence in the SCM, with some examples of traits including poor and wealthy, powerful and powerless, and low and high status.
+Beliefs are associated with views on the world, morals and conservative-progressive beliefs, with some examples of traits including traditional and modern, religious and science-oriented or conventional and alternative.
+Finally, communion is associated with connecting with others and fitting in and is similar to warmth from the SCM, with some examples of traits including trustworthy and untrustworthy, cold and warm, and repellent and likeable.
 According to research using this model, there is a curvilinear relationship between agency and communion.
-For example, if a group is high or low in the agency dimension then they may be seen as un-communal, whereas groups that are average in agency are seen as more communal.
+For example, if a group is high or low in the agency dimension, then they may be seen as uncommunal, whereas groups that are average in agency are seen as more communal.
 This model has many implications in predicting behaviour towards stereotyped groups.
 For example, Koch and colleagues recently proposed that perceived similarity in agency and beliefs increases inter-group cooperation.